Sports-QA: A Large-Scale Video Question Answering Benchmark for Complex and Professional Sports: Sports-QA Dataset

 \subsection{Data Source}

 Regarding the collection of sports videos, we consider the following aspects: 1) The visual quality of the video data should be high enough to conduct fine-grained video understanding, such as video resolution and frame rate.
 2) Instead of applying to a single type of sports, we expect a VideoQA dataset involving multiple sports.
-After a deep survey of the works on sports video understanding, we find that the MultiSports \cite{li2021multisports} and FineGym \cite{shao2020finegym} datasets are highly suitable for our purpose.
-Specifically, MultiSports is a dataset for the detection of various sports actions, including four sports (i.e., basketball, football, volleyball, and aerobic gymnastics) and 66 fine-grained action categories.
-FineGym is a dataset for the recognition of fine-grained actions in gymnastics, covering four types (i.e., vault, floor exercise, uneven bars, and balance beam) and 530 sub-action categories.
-The action categories in MultiSports and FineGym are professional terms (such as ``\textit{volleyball spike}", ``\textit{football tackle}", ``\textit{basketball defensive rebound}", and ``\textit{vault Salto backward tucked}") instead of common and atomic actions (such as ``\textit{run}" and ``\textit{stand}").
-Such professional labels are of great value to our dataset.
-For more details on MultiSports and FineGym, please refer to the supplementary material.
-Since the length of videos varies greatly (from a few seconds to a few minutes), we first segment the videos into clips and then generate QA pairs based on these clips.
+After a deep survey of the works on sports video understanding, we find that the MultiSports \citep{li2021multisports} and FineGym \citep{shao2020finegym} datasets are highly suitable for our purpose.
+The details of MultiSports and FineGym are as follows.

+\textbf{MultiSports} \citep{li2021multisports} is a dataset for the temporal localization of sports actions, encompassing four sports (i.e., basketball, football, volleyball, and aerobic gymnastics) and 66 fine-grained action categories\footnote{Project homepage: \url{https://deeperaction.github.io/datasets/multisports.html}}.
+The action categories in MultiSports are professional terms (such as ``\textit{volleyball spike}", ``\textit{football tackle}", and ``\textit{basketball defensive rebound}") instead of common and atomic actions like ``\textit{run}" and ``\textit{stand}".
+For each action instance, the dataset provides the bounding boxes of a player from the starting frame of an action to the ending frame, forming the action spatial-temporal tube.
+The statistics of MultiSports are shown in Table \ref{mss}.

+\textbf{FineGym} \citep{shao2020finegym} is a dataset designed to elevate the field of action recognition by addressing the limitations observed in existing techniques\footnote{Project homepage: \url{https://sdolivia.github.io/FineGym}}.
+Developed to surpass current benchmarks, it offers a unique combination of richness, quality, and diversity in its content.
+This dataset is constructed on gymnasium videos, providing a realistic and varied environment for action recognition studies.
+What sets FineGym apart from other datasets is its meticulous temporal annotation at both action and sub-action levels, featuring a three-level semantic hierarchy.
+This hierarchical structure allows for a more nuanced understanding of activities, enabling researchers to explore and analyze actions in finer detail.
+As an illustrative example, an event is annotated as a sequence of elementary sub-actions Importantly, each sub-action within these sets is further annotated with finely defined class labels, contributing to a higher level of granularity in action recognition.
+Fig. \ref{ms} shows the action hierarchy of the MultiSports and FineGym datasets.